Counting conjugacy classes in groups with contracting elements: Growth tightness of fractional barrier-free sets

 \section{Growth tightness of fractional barrier-free sets}

-In next two sections, we need two further ingredients {to prove} the upper bound on $\sharp \mathcal C(n)$.
+In this and next sections, we assume that the action $G \curvearrowright \mathrm Y$ is SCC and prepare two further ingredients {to prove} the upper bound on $\sharp \mathcal C(n)$.
 The first one, contained in this section, is required when the action is not cocompact.
-The second one in {the} next section will address the issues of torsion in the kernel of the exact sequence (\ref{ExactEg}).
+The second one in {the} next section will address the possibly unbounded kernel of the exact sequence (\ref{ExactEg}).